floridop/MNXB11-fairytale/fairytale.md

 In a faraway future, in a distant land
 lives the *Squonk*

-I think Squonks do not exist!
+I thought Squonks did not exist!

 >  Add some lines to the story.
 Can be anything.
 Inspiration?
 >  What does a Squonk **look like**?